-Extra care housing is designed for people who need some extra help to look after themselves, but not at the level provided by residential care homes.
-People living in extra care housing enjoy the freedom and independence of having their own front door, with the reassurance that care staff are available.
+Extra Care housing is designed for people who need some extra help to look after themselves, but not at the level provided by residential care homes.
+People living in Extra Care housing enjoy the freedom and independence of having their own front door, with the reassurance that care staff are available.

 The type of care and housing offered will vary from scheme to scheme.
 Care staff will usually be on call 24 hours a day, to provide personal care as and when you need it.
 Personal care includes things like washing and dressing, but not medical care that would need to be provided by a qualified nurse.

-Extra care accommodation can be provided by a local council, a housing association or a private company.
+Extra Care accommodation can be provided by a local council, a housing association or a private company.
 You can rent, buy, or part-own it, either by yourself or as a couple.

 The care provided might include help with washing, getting dressed and using the toilet, or reminders to take medication.
 You may also be able to get help with shopping, laundry or other domestic tasks.
-The care staff may be commissioned by the local Adult Social Care department, the housing provider or private home care agencies.
+The care staff may be commissioned by your local Adult Social Care department, the housing provider or private home care agencies.

 Nursing care, such as having wounds dressed, catheter care or being given medication, will not be provided by the care staff in the scheme.
 If you need nursing care, this may be provided by a community NHS service, such as district nurses.

-There are a limited number of extra care housing schemes, so you’ll normally need to meet certain eligibility criteria.
+There are a limited number of Extra Care housing schemes, so you’ll normally need to meet certain eligibility criteria.

-Privately-run schemes are likely to have fewer criteria than council-run schemes.
+Privately run schemes are likely to have fewer criteria than council-run schemes.
 If you are purchasing an Extra Care apartment or bungalow yourself from a private provider, you may only need to meet the age criteria.

 If you are looking for a place in a council-run scheme, you will need: